Actuarial-Notes/Actuarial-Ontology/README.md

 ### 3. Artificial Intelligence
 With a knowledge base and ontology, software agents can then interact with information.
-For example, see Microsoft's [Azure Digital Twins documentation](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-ontologies) to see how an ontology can be used to build digital twin solutions.
+For example, see Microsoft's [📄 Azure Digital Twins documentation](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-ontologies) to see how an ontology can be used to build digital twin solutions.

 A useful artificial intelligence for actuaries should be capable of inference and decision tasks in the following domains:
 - [Risk Assessment](https://wiki.actuarialnotes.com/Tools/Techniques/Risk+Assessment)